neo-technology/neobench/README.md

 # neobench - scriptable Neo4j benchmarks

-neobench helps you tune your Neo4j deployment by measuring how different workloads perform.
+neobench helps you tune your Neo4j deployment by letting you run custom workloads.
+You can explor how changing the database and server tuning changes throughput and latency.

-neobench is heavily inspired by pgbench.
+It is heavily inspired by pgbench, and uses a similar scripting language.
-It uses a similar scripting language, and ships with a similar default "tpcb-like" workload.
+Neobench even ships with a default "tpcb-like" workload!

+# Warning: Pre-Release State!

+Please note that this is not yet stable.
+I intend to change the variable prefix from `:` to `$` to match cypher, and there may be changes to the command line options.

+Please do not compare benchmark results from different versions of this tool until - at the earliest - version 1.0.0.

 # Installation